blankworker1/brine-wallet/README.md

 2. Open BRINE on a device with a camera
 3. Point the camera at the QR code

-Blue Wallet: Settings → Wallet → Show xpub / zpub
+Blue Wallet: Wallet → Settings → Show Wallet xpub

 ### Manual paste